Sunday, 14 November 2010

 NOW IT CAN BE TOLD DEPARTMENT 1:

 Despite doing it for over 5 years, and earning good money from it which can't be ignored, I eventually began to hate drawing this strip.
-Sometimes I had to sit in front of a VCR watching Grange Hill episodes (they even sometimes sent me an uncut full days shooting- retake after retake- except the late great George Cooper who was an absolute pro and brilliant!) to get the likenesses.
+Sometimes I had to sit in front of a VCR watching Grange Hill episodes (they even sometimes sent me an uncut full days shooting- retake after retake- except George A Cooper who was an absolute pro and brilliant!) to get the likenesses.
 If I ever hear that chirpy Grange Hill theme tune, my stomach flips and I break out in a sweat.
 To be honest, it wasn't really my kind of thing, but in those days, I used to draw anything and everything, I hadn't realized I should be concerntrating on funnies.
 For a long time I thought I'd be drawing it forever, but in summer 1994 Phil Redmond and the BBC had a disagreement about the show and this strip was cancelled in the midst of the discussions.
 A year later, the magazine was cancelled.
 A few years later, Grange Hill was cancelled.
 So, there you go.